severalnines/docs/user-guide/mysql/manage.rst

 	- Sets the maximum per-process number of concurrent connections per backend instance.
 See `maxconn <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#maxconn>`_.

 * **xinetd allow connections from**
-	- The specified subnet will be allowed to access the ``mysqlcheck`` via as xinetd service, which listens on port 9200 on each of the database nodes.
+	- The specified subnet will be allowed to access the ``mysqlcheck`` (or ``mysqlcheck_rw_split`` for read/write splitting) via as xinetd service, which listens on port 9200 on each of the database nodes.
 To allow connections from all IP address, use the default value, 0.0.0.0/0.

 **Server instances in the load balancer**